LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 Library
 ~~~~~~~

-Starting from version 2.7.0, Logtalk contains a standard library of
+The Logtalk distribution includes a standard library of useful objects,
-useful objects, categories, and protocols.
-Read the corresponding
+categories, and protocols.
+Read the corresponding ``NOTES.md`` file for
-``NOTES.md`` file for details about the library contents.
+details about the library contents.

 .. _installing_examples:

 Examples
 ~~~~~~~~

-Logtalk 2.x and 3.x contain new implementations of some of the examples provided with previous 1.x versions.
+The Logtalk distribution includes a large number of programing examples.
 The sources of each one of these examples can be found included in a subdirectory with the same name, inside the directory examples.
-The majority of these examples include a file named ``SCRIPT.txt`` that contains cases of simple utilization.
+The majority of these examples include tests and a file named ``SCRIPT.txt`` with sample calls.
 Some examples may depend on other examples and library objects to work properly.
 Read the corresponding ``NOTES.md`` file for details before running an example.

 .. _installing_entities: